johnfedoruk/bangular/aio/content/guide/architecture.md

 # Architecture Overview

-Angular is a framework for building client applications in HTML and either JavaScript or a language like TypeScript that compiles to JavaScript.
+Bangular is a framework for building client applications in HTML and either JavaScript or a language like TypeScript that compiles to JavaScript.

 The framework consists of several libraries, some of them core and some optional.

-You write Angular applications by composing HTML *templates* with Angularized markup, writing *component* classes to manage those templates, adding application logic in *services*, and boxing components and services in *modules*.
+You write Bangular applications by composing HTML *templates* with Bangularized markup, writing *component* classes to manage those templates, adding application logic in *services*, and boxing components and services in *modules*.

 Then you launch the app by *bootstrapping* the _root module_.
-Angular takes over, presenting your application content in a browser and responding to user interactions according to the instructions you've provided.
+Bangular takes over, presenting your application content in a browser and responding to user interactions according to the instructions you've provided.

 Of course, there is more to it than this.